-All students need to submit proof of MMR immunization and proof or wavier for Meningitis immunization before classes start.
+All students need to submit proof of MMR immunization and proof or waiver for Meningitis immunization before classes start.

 You cannot attend classes until your forms are turned in.
 Anyone born on January 1, 1957 or after must submit proof of immunization with the following conditions: All degree students must submit proof of immunization regardless of number of credits attempted.
-Non-degree students who wish to register for six or more college credits or who have attempted a total of six or more college credits at Baruch College must submit proof of immunization.
+Non-degree students who wish to register for six or more college credits at Baruch College must submit proof of immunization.
 For more information, you can visit Baruch Health Services.